-The increase in investment income is largely due to an increase in unrealised gains on investment funds and equities reflecting the favourable impact on certain world markets in different ways resulting in higher gains during 2021.
-There has also been an increase in realised gains during 2021 which is mainly attributable to investment funds and equities.
+The decrease in investment income is largely due to a decrease in unrealised gains on investment funds and equities reflecting the adverse impact of volatility in global markets during 2022.
+There has also been an increase in realised gains during 2022 which is mainly attributable to investment funds and equities.